rochellev/animal-crossing-app/README.md

 </div>
 <br>

 To set up the Redux Store, the root `App` Component wraps `TurnipView` with a Provider. `TurnipView` is then divided into two subcomponents: one to handle user inputs and one to display predictions.
 When a user opens the app, they first see the input section, then scrolling down the user will see a graph with predicted turnip prices.
-They can use this graph to better inform their moves in the Turnip Market.
+The predictions are updated as users modify or add new prices.

 ## How to Run Turnip Stonk